Post

 2

-sudo rsync -chavzP --rsync-path="sudo rsync" --stats lucas@piip:/home/user/nextcloud_backup/ /home/nextcloud_backup
+sudo rsync -chavzP --rsync-path="sudo rsync" --stats user@ip:/path/nextcloud_backup/ /path/nextcloud_backup

 to backup inside pi and to backup to another machine, respectively.
-Im currently having some problems with file permissions with the backup ones, but you always can make a copy and change that.

 1